 The infection can also cause growths on the valves or other areas of the heart.
 Pieces of these growths can break off and travel to other parts of the body.
-This can cause serious complications.
+This can cause serious complications such as stroke or infections in the lungs or other organs.

 Symptoms vary from mild to severe, depending on: